Matthias247/http2dotnet/readme.md

 The goal of this library is NOT to provide a ready-to-use HTTP/2 server or client framework with concrete Request/Response abstractions.
-Instead it should enable other .NET libraries and applications to easily integrate HTTP/2 support by encapsulating the protocol support in easy to use and flexible .NET classes.
+Instead it should enable other .NET libraries and applications to easily integrate HTTP/2 support by encapsulating the protocol handling in easy to use and flexible .NET classes.
 Examples for building simple applications on top of the library are provided within the repository.